DataDog/documentation/content/en/tracing/setup/php.md

 #### Web Framework Compatibility

-By default Datadog **supports all PHP web frameworks** out of the box, which allows you to see traces for spans of supported libraries, for example: database and http clients.
+By default Datadog **supports all PHP web frameworks** out of the box, which allows you to see traces for spans of supported libraries—for example: database and HTTP clients.

-For an ever growing number of web frameworks, here is a brief extract of frameworks and versions Datadog succesfully traces.
+The following table enumerates some of the frameworks and versions Datadog succesfully traces.

 **Web frameworks**: